NicolasBernaerts/tasmota/vmc/README.md

 Tasmota firmware modified to control VMC
 =============

-This evolution of Tasmota firmware has been enhanced to handle a Motor Controled Ventilator according to current humidity level.
+This evolution of Tasmota firmware is bsed on **Tasmota v12** and has been enhanced to handle a Motor Controled Ventilator according to current humidity level.

 In **Auto** mode, VMC is :
   * started as soon as humidity goes beyond a target value
   * stopped as soon as humidity goes below this target value.